 As homeowners, we think of our roof like we think of our tires.
 We only think of them when something goes wrong.
 And, we only replace them when we absolutely must.
 That said, many drivers recognize the need for periodic attention to their tires.
 We fill them with air, rotate them, check the tread against a dime.
 It makes our tires last longer and helps us avoid unpleasant surprises.
-In like manner, periodic roof maintenance and service can extend our roof’s useable life – affordably.
+In like manner, periodic roof maintenance and service can extend our roof’s usable life – affordably.

 Think you don’t have time for a roof inspection and service?
 Have you considered the time and expense associated with repairing leaks?
 And what about the interior damages they can cause?
 Compared to the multi-trade process of interior repairs, a 30-minute roof evaluation starts sounding pretty darn good.

 But don’t take our word for it.
 The NRCA even recommends every roof get inspected twice a year.
 Here’s why: